 Pacific ocean perch are commonly known as POP.
 POP are light red, with some small dark, olive-green areas.LAUNCH GALLERY

 Pacific ocean perch is one of about 70 kinds of rockfish (Sebastes spp.) found from the Bering Sea to Baja California.
-It is one of the most important commercial species in the northeast Pacific and makes up the majority of the rockfish catch in Alaska.
+It is one of the most important commercial species in the northeast Pacific and is the primary rockfish caught in Alaska rockfish fisheries.

 Pacific ocean perch was heavily fished by foreign fleets off the West Coast and in Alaska waters.
 Off the West Coast, catches peaked at 20,000 metric tons in the mid-1960s.
 Catches were even higher in Alaska, peaking at 47,000 metric tons in the eastern Bering Sea in 1961, 109,000 metric tons in the Aleutian Islands in 1965, and more than 350,000 metric tons in the Gulf of Alaska in 1965.
 Unfortunately, this species was not productive enough to support such large catches – Pacific ocean perch stocks were depleted by the 1970s and catches fell to their lowest levels.
 With the passage of the Magnuson-Stevens Act in 1976, the United States phased out foreign fishing and began to strictly manage the domestic fisheries for Pacific ocean perch to rebuild the resource.
 The Alaska stocks have been successfully rebuilt; the fisheries now operate sustainably and are productive once again.
 The West Coast stock is rebuilding because managers have prohibited directed fishing on the species, and harvest rates are now sustainable.